 Description

 An easy recipe for whole wheat sourdough bread that’s light and flavorful (not heavy and dense).
 Made with 20% whole wheat flour.
 The dough can be made in advance and baked the following day.
-Fantastic for sandwiches, crostini, and morning toast with jam.
+Ideal for sandwiches, crostini, and morning toast with jam.

 Ingredients